openchair

 Why is a specific action expected but not appearing?

 Most actions have data gates.
 Win-back needs lapsed clients; review requests need today's completed bookings; no-show follow-up needs today's no-shows.
-If the gate isn't met, the Concierge won't suggest the action even if you ask for it.
+If the gate isn't met, Assistant won't suggest the action even if you ask for it.
 Check the Intelligence dashboard for the relevant counts.

 Can I see what was sent?